SAP/openui5-docs/docs/Extension_for_Data_Aggregation_7d91431.md

     > ```

+For aggregatable properties where grand total or subtotal values are requested, you can globally choose where these should be displayed:

 -   at the bottom only,
 -   at both the top and bottom,
 -   at the top only \(default\).